Hello to our new addition-a Mimio board!

 Fourth and fifth graders have completed their Independent studies.
 The presentations were in early January.
-Incorporating the learning pathway and individual strength/s of each child the children presented their information in a variety of ways.
-There were power points, live demonstrations, models, artwork, a Jeopardy game, and a live falcon exhibit.
+Incorporating the learning pathway and individual strength/s of each child, the children presented their information in a variety of ways.
+There were power points, live demonstrations, artistic models and renditions, a Jeopardy game, and a live falcon exhibit.
 Here are the topics of interest that the fourth graders picked for their Independent Study: Andy -Flamenco Dance, Jack - Mining in The United States, Terrell - Elephants, Grace - Roller Coasters in the United States, Molly - Falcons, and Pete - Cryptids.
 BRAVO 4th and 5th graders.
-The Independent Study sparked great interest and enthusiasm with the fourth grades.
-They have already begun to think about what they would like to research next year.
+The Independent Study sparked a great interest and enthusiasm with the fourth grades.
+They have already begun to think about what they would like to research for next year's Independent Study.

 Fourth graders prepare signs for the Chester County Food Bank